5 Tips to Simplify Group Hotel Bookings

 3. Why Are They Taking This Trip?

-What is the best-case scenario resulting from this trip — and what can you do to help make this happen?
+Before booking, consider what is the best-case scenario resulting from this trip — and what can you do to help make this happen?
 In what ways can you assist in eliminating any resistance?

 The more information you have as group coordinator, the easier it will be to set your team up for success.
 It’ll save you time, hassle and even potential embarrassment (if something crucial is forgotten or overlooked).